Measuring the photo-ionization rate, neutral fraction and mean free path of HI ionizing photons at $4.9 \leq z \leq 6.0$ from a large sample of XShooter and ESI spectra: Theoretical Framework

 Eq. \ref{eq:photo-ionization-rate} together with Eq. \ref{eq:fluctuating-mfp} forms the basis of our formalism.
 Eq. \ref{eq:photo-ionization-rate}, describes how the mean free path globally affects fluctuations of the photo-ionization rate while Eq. \ref{eq:fluctuating-mfp} describes how the mean free path depends on local photo-ionization rate fluctuations.
 Because of the interdependence of $\lambda$ and \GHI/\GHIavg in Eq. \ref{eq:photo-ionization-rate} and Eq. \ref{eq:fluctuating-mfp}, one needs to solve these equations iteratively.

 We have developed a code \excitefullform (\excitecode) to solve these equations in a post-processing step of state-of-the art cosmological hydrodynamic simulation.
-In \excitecode, the contribution of ionizing source to a given location is calculated using efficient Octree methods similar to that used in the gravity solver of codes like \pgthree \citep{barnes1986,springel2005}.
-This allows us to efficiently explore the large parameter space.
-We refer the reader to the online appendix \ref{app:numerical-implementation-excite} for the details of the numerical implementation of \excitecode.
+In \excitecode, the contribution of ionizing source to a given location is calculated using efficient Octree methods similar to that used in the gravity solver of codes like \pgthree \citep{barnes1986,springel2005}. \excitecode allows us to efficiently explore the large parameter space.
+In \excitecode, we start with the cosmological density field, halo catalog.
+We assume a mean free path parameter $\lambda_{0}$ to generate the fluctuations in photo-ionization rate.
+We use following steps to compute the fluctuations in the photo-ionization rate. \begin{enumerate} \item We assign emissivity weights to the halos (Eq. \ref{eq:emissivity-weights}). and construct an octree from the emissivity field by dividing the computational domain in to sub-cubes (also known as tree nodes). \item For each grid cell in our simulation, we traverse the octree from top to bottom.
+We check if the tree node satisfies the criterion $s/r < \theta$, where $s$ is the size of the sub-cube, $r$ is the distance between grid cell and center of the sub-cube.
+We take $\theta=0.7$ as a trade-off between accuracy and speed. \item For tree-nodes satisfying the above criterion, we cast a ray from the tree-nodes to grid cells and compute the IGM attenuation (Eq. \ref{eq:fluctuating-mfp}) and photo-ionization rate fluctuations (Eq. \ref{eq:photo-ionization-rate}).
+If a tree-node does not satisfy the above criterion, we traverse down the tree and continue until the criterion is satisfied. \item We add the contribution of all such tree-nodes to a given grid cell.
+Steps \ref{step:criteria-main-paper-1} to \ref{step:criteria-main-paper-2} are repeated for all the grid cells in the simulation box. \item As Eq. \ref{eq:photo-ionization-rate} Eq. \ref{eq:fluctuating-mfp} are non-linearly coupled together, we iterate steps \ref{step:criteria-main-paper-1} to \ref{step:criteria-main-paper-3} until the maximum absolute difference between current and previous $\Gamma_{\rm HI} / \langle \Gamma_{\rm HI} \rangle < 10^{-6}$. \end{enumerate} We refer the reader to the online appendix \ref{app:numerical-implementation-excite} for the details of the numerical implementation of \excitecode.